bg7/bg7.github.com/source/faq/index.markdown

 you'll need:

-- your genome sequence _- FASTA file_
+- your genome sequence _- FASTA_
-- genetic code _- a text file like this one_
+- genetic code _- plain text_ a text file like [this one](https://raw.github.com/bg7/BG7/master/genetic_code.txt)_
 - reference proteins _- FASTA file_
 - reference RNAs _- FASTA file_
-- pipeline executiom template _- XML file_
+- pipeline executiom template _- XML_ here's a [template](https://raw.github.com/bg7/BG7/master/executionsTemplate.xml)
 - **only for gbk and/or embl output:** additional info on name of the source, type of genome, etc _- XML file_

 #### <a id="bg7-output-formats"></a>does bg7 output annotation data in format xyz? ####